-Individuals with a T-score of less than -3.5 do not need to meet failure/intolerance/contraindication criteria coverage is also authorized for individuals with a recent hip fragility fracture
+Individuals with a T-score of less than -3.5 do not need to meet failure/intolerance/contraindication criteria

 [†]Also requires a prior fragility fracture or tx failure/intolerance.
 Coverage is authorized regardless of BMD T-score for individuals with a prior fragility fracture and bisphosphonate failure/intolerance/contraindication.